criccomini/cnr.sh/_essays/2021-06-21-preventing-technology-turf-wars.md

 I prefer a partnership approach.
 Team A is fully responsible for rolling out their solution, but Team B acts as an advisor.
 Team B normally has experience that Team A lacks in the build system area, so they can eliminate gotchas.
 Having an advisory role also means that Team B knows what’s going on if they eventually inherit the solution.

 Advisory styles vary.
-Sometimes an advising team functions as an /approver/ (in the  [DACI](https://www.atlassian.com/team-playbook/plays/daci)  management-speak sense).
-Other times, advisors are simply kept /informed/ of progress and plans so they can give suggestions.
-Advisor teams might/contribute/ some engineering time, too.
+Sometimes an advising team functions as an _approver_ (in the [DACI](https://www.atlassian.com/team-playbook/plays/daci) management-speak sense).
+Other times, advisors are simply kept _informed_ of progress and plans so they can give suggestions.
+Advisor teams might _contribute_ some engineering time, too.
 The right pattern depends on the context.
 My favorite approach is to keep advisors informed so they can give hints and suggestions.

 When other teams discover Team A’s solution and want to use it, ownership and handoff discussions between Team A and Team B can occur.
 Team A usually doesn’t want to support their solution for other teams, so the relationship inverts.
 Team B takes ownership of the solution and Team A acts as an advisor.